sidonieB/Workflows/2_target_capture_data_analysis.md

 Tutorials to **learn basic linux commands** can be found on the Internet.
 Knowing basic commands will be necessary.
 You should at least be able to create a directory, move from a directory to another, copy or move files, look into the beginning or the end of a file, find a pattern inside a file, and get information about a particular command.

 More important than knowing many commands is to **understand the principles behind the tool that you use**, so that you can correctly analyze the data and properly interpret the results.
 But this does not require high bioinformatic skills, it requires to read the manual or article associated with the tool.
-More on this topic is provided [here](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/cluster/cluster-tips/).

 When you cannot find the tool you need or when you have difficulties to understand what is happening, ask a (bio)informatician!

 Kew has computing facilities that have been set up to enable the analysis of large amounts of target capture sequencing data by multiple users.
 Before using them, please ensure to:

-- **make yourself known** to Michael Chester or Pepijn Kooij for the general usage machines and to James Crowe for the cluster.
+- **make yourself known** to the people managing the Kew High Performance Computing facility, and ask them for an account on the HPC.
-- **get familiar with the [facilities](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/Machines/)**
+- **get familiar with the [facilities](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/kewhpc/)**
-- **take note of the general best practices described [here](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/best-practice/Best_practice/), and of the best usage practices described [here](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/utils/logging-jobs/) for the general usage machines, and [here](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/cluster/__intro/) for the cluster.**
+- **get familiar with the [slurm system](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/software/slurm/), which allows to submit and manage jobs on the HPC.
+See also the separate slurm cheat sheet.**

 Below we provide information on our current strategies to analyse target capture data to obtain multiple sequence alignments for individual genes.
 We also list useful software and give some default commands to use them, as well as some tips to use these software on multiple samples at once.